underscoreio/essential-slick/src/pages/5-joins.md

 One, called _applicative_, is based on an explicit `join` method.
 It's a lot like the SQL `JOIN` ... `ON` syntax.

-The second, _monadic_, makes use of `flatMap` as a way to join tables.
+The second style of join, _monadic_, makes use of `flatMap` as a way to join tables.

-They are not mutually exclusive.
+These two styles of join are not mutually exclusive.
+We can mix and match them in our queries.
-It's often convenient to create an applica􏰀tive join, and then use it in a monadic join.
+It's often convenient to create an applicative join and use it in a monadic join.

 ## Monadic Joins